Venafi/vcert/README-CLI-PLATFORM.md

 ### Environment Variables

-As an alternative to specifying token, trust bundle, url, and/or zone via the command line or in a config file, VCert supports supplying those values using environment variables `VCERT_TOKEN`, `VCERT_TRUST_BUNDLE`, `VCERT_URL`, and `VCERT_ZONE` respectively.
+As an alternative to specifying a token, trust bundle, url, and/or zone via the command line or in a config file, VCert supports supplying those values using environment variables `VCERT_TOKEN`, `VCERT_TRUST_BUNDLE`, `VCERT_URL`, and `VCERT_ZONE` respectively.

 ## Certificate Request Parameters
 ```